 This program takes students, teachers, and the whole school community on a journey towards a more inclusive environment.
-This four-step journey builds diversity competence.
+This four-step journey builds the diversity competence of the school co0mmunity.

 Diversity Competence

 Diversity competence is necessary for the creation of an inclusive, welcoming, and respectful community. "to build respectful, safe and inclusive learning environments where all learners are given opportunities to develop the knowledge and skills to equip them to succeed as connected, resilient, creative and curious thinkers.1"